Energy Aggregation FAQs

 You certainly can and many residents and businesses have negotiated their own supplier agreements.
 But, aggregating a customer base by the Town provides for a more powerful market that will likely result in a lower price for the program.

-The standard product is the program’s electricity supply in which eligible residents and business would be automatically enrolled, unless you select an optional product in the program or elect to opt-out of the program.
+The standard product is the program’s electricity supply, which has been negotiated through a competitive process, in which, under ans aggregation program, eligible residents and business would be automatically enrolled, unless you select an optional product in the program or elect to opt-out of the program.

 The program’s proposed standard product has twin goals of 1) costing the same or less than National Grid’s Standard Offer Service supply and 2) including additional renewable energy, above the State of RI’s minimum requirements.